Non-Toxic Cleaning? Say Less. Here’s How to Refresh Your Space Without the Crap

 Tea tree oil and grapefruit seed extract are also effective, environmentally friendly options.
 However, one clue that professional remediation may be needed is if the area is larger than 10x10 feet, the mold is rooted deeply into materials, or it's an intense type like black mold.

 Black mold (Stachybotrys) releases mycotoxins that can cause respiratory issues and even poisoning.
-Green molds like Aspergillus and Penicillium aren't as harmful to healthy people but can still cause infections.
+Green molds like Aspergillus and Penicillium aren't as harmful to healthy people, but can still cause infections.
 Pink mold/bacteria can also lead to respiratory and urinary tract infections.

 Natural mold killers include hydrogen peroxide, white vinegar, baking soda, tea tree oil, and lemons.
 Their acidic, antibacterial, and antifungal properties make them effective and safe options.